 Enthusiasts such as Tom Hudson and Sean Hogan (pers. comms.
-2007) are impressed by Magnolia yunnanensis, admiring it for its elegant narrow foliage and pinkish red new growth (‘bronzy orange to lipstick crimson’ according to Peter Wharton), as well as a more gracile habit than its relatives M. lotungensis and M. nitida, but with the potential for forming a big vigorous tree.
-It is growing well for both but has yet to flower at Tregrehan, where the largest trees are 4 m tall; in Oregon a tree of 5 m has so far produced one flower.
+2007) are impressed by Magnolia yunnanensis, admiring it for its elegant narrow foliage and pinkish red new growth (‘bronzy orange to lipstick crimson’ according to Peter Wharton), as well as a more gracile habit than its relatives M. lotungensis and M. nitida.
+It is growing well for both but has yet to flower at Tregrehan, where the largest tree is at least 15 m tall (T. Hudson pers. comm.
+2022); in Oregon a tree of 5 m had produced one flower by 2008.
 It is also flourishing in Vancouver, and its prospects as a reasonably hardy tree for the milder parts of our area seem good (Wharton 2007), although it is probably less hardy than M. lotungensis, –12 °C being suggested as the minimum it will normally tolerate (Hogan 2008).
 An early introduction was made by Monrovia Nurseries but it has been collected on several other occasions since, by expeditions and private collectors.

 In a southern Chinese context, Li et al. (2020) rated it highly in urban planting trials carried out in Ganzhou, Jiangxi, based on its tolerance of drought and a wide temperature range, as well as its form and appearance.